a-thay/writing/GOTY-2018_Top-10_AT-drafts.md

 Maybe its formula succeeds because of that uncompromising vision.
 Or, maybe it's so unique, so _weird_ and unexpected, that I happily bought what it was selling without question.
 Actually, I think I loved _Obra Dinn_ because it made me feel smart.

 The games industry needs fiercely original IP.
 (It also needs diversity, of all kinds, but original ideas are also lacking.)
 Thematically, _Obra Dinn_ doesn't ask much of its players, and it doesn't have much of a statement to make—other than, I suppose, a lovely feature that [randomizes the gender of your protagonist each time you start a new game](https://twitter.com/dukope/status/1052971831655727104).
 Even so, _Return of the Obra Dinn_ is exactly what it needed to be: a celebration of minimalism, an ode to the most miniscule of details...a shining example that game developers can do so much more with so much less.

+# \#1 – _Celeste_ (contribution)

+# Aaron

+I'll remember _Celeste_ as the game that gave me back a little bit of hope amidst ongoing darkness.

+January of 2018 wasn't a great time for me and mine.
+Things are better now, a bit, but my wife and I were still deep in the middle of various personal crises that began in 2017.
+And separate from that, I was stressed out by my new job as a contractor (read: few benefits and far less pay) and the daily breaking news stories flowing from the broken sewage pipe we call the White House.
+(An administration that, expectedly, hasn't improved at all over the past year.)

+I had barely touched a controller in weeks.
+I couldn't be bothered to turn on a console because none of it mattered.
+In retrospect, I was depressed.

+So, there I am a year ago, flailing around inside an emotional maelstrom where videogames were the absolute lowest priority.
+I recall the sunken feeling of trying to start _Persona 5_ and thinking that it, and all games, were a complete waste of time.
+My well of joy had run dry.

+Considering my state, why would I want to play a hardcore platformer from the _Towerfall_ developer, a game I sucked at and thereby sorta hated?
+There was no way, I thought, I'd ever finish _Celeste_.
+It looked pretty, but it seemed like _Celeste_ was destined to be deleted from my Switch forever—just like when I gave up on _Super Meat Boy_ and a half-dozen other difficult platformers over the years.

+Then, one weekend morning after _Celeste_ released, I grabbed my Switch, popped in my earbuds, and started a new game.
+I don't even remember what motivated me to do it.

+I beat the first screen, easily.
+Then I died once or twice on the next few screens.
+I died again, quite a few more times on another screen, missing a pretty simple wall jump until I understood what the game was asking of me.
+It wanted me to be patient and persistent.
+It wanted me to slow down, focus, and respect myself, even when I inevitably failed.

+While I was figuring out the mechanics through trial-and-error, I didn't realize that all the deaths, all those failures, didn't piss me off.

+> What _Celeste_ taught me is that I could find a way out of the darkness.
+I could, if I kept pushing myself, climb that physical mountain as well as the metaphorical one.

+Historically—and I'm embarrassed to admit this—I have a pretty short fuse when it comes to difficult games.
+It's why, since _A Link to the Past_, I've gravitated toward RPGs.
+In my childhood, my active imagination soaked up every sword, spell, and dragon from my favorite SNES games.
+As an adult, I kept indulging in digital role-play to escape from reality, which was (and is) a constant fucking struggle.

+(That _I'm_ saying life is hard, as a privileged white male from an upper-middle-class family, is an absurdity that is absolutely not lost on me.
+But on a general level, we all agree that being an adult is often a shitty experience, yes?)

+Basically, I didn't want games to challenge me.
+I wanted them to tell a great story while being surmountable.
+I never looked at games as a mountain to climb, which is a metaphor typically reserved for life, until I played _Celeste_.

+I could write about its pixel-perfect platforming or its addictive soundtrack, but those were byproducts of the core experience.
+What _Celeste_ taught me is that I could find a way out of the darkness.
+I could, if I kept pushing myself, climb that physical mountain as well as the metaphorical one.

+Maybe I'm giving the game too much credit.
+But, coincidentally or not, after I persevered and beat its A-side levels, things in the real world started to improve.
+My job brought me on as a full-time employee.
+My wife and I began to navigate our loss and chart a path forward.
+The President was impeached.
+(Sigh.)

+Or maybe _Celeste_ did teach me something at the exact moment I needed to be taught.
+After experiencing the depths of tragedy and despair, a pixelized platformer brought me so much joy through its journey up the mountain.
+I was ready to climb my way up my own mountain too, and I'll always have a soft spot for what it taught me. — _Aaron Thayer_